microsoft/winsdkfb/graph/index.md

 {% endhighlight %}

 ## Upload a Video (non-resumable)
 The app should have publish_actions permission granted by the user.
-A class will have to be created (FBReturnObject in this example) to receive and parse the json response.
-The response will be an id of type string {"id":"*id*"} if published successfully.
+A class will have to be created (`FBReturnObject` in this example) to receive and parse the json response.
+The response will be an id of type string `{"id":"<id here>"}` if published successfully.
 Note that this is for uploading a small sized video all at once (non-resumable).
 The Facebook Graph API has said non-resumable upload supports videos up to 1GB and 20 minutes long.

 C#: